jonathanbossenger/block-theme-course/module-02/02-Converting-the-Style-Guide-to-theme.json.md

       "lineHeight": "1.6"
     }
   }
-}
+  ...
 ```

-Once you've updated your theme.json file, refresh the Site editor, and you should see a bunch of differences.
+Once you've updated your theme.json file, refresh the Site editor, and you'll see the settings and styles applied to your theme.

 ![Settings and Styles applied](/images/module-02/lesson-02/updated-theme-json-applied.png)